-Priests do far more than celebrate Mass and pray all day.
 The life of a priest is busy, demanding, challenging—and incredibly rewarding.
-The vast majority of priests live happy, fulfilling lives.
-They love the people they serve, and in turn, are loved by their parishioners.
+In addition to administering the sacraments and leading prayer, they love the people they serve, and in turn, are loved by their parishioners.

 Teach: Priests instruct others about the faith.